Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/unit-projects/unit-one-project-requirements.md

 ## How to Submit Your Project
-Your project is due on Wednesday, May 13th at 7:30 EST. You will present your project and show your code to classmates and instructors.
+You will present your project and show your code to classmates and instructors.